Thomas Wentworth Higginson: Politics and militant abolitionism

 Returning from a voyage to Europe for the health of his wife, who had an unknown illness, Higginson organized a group of men on behalf of the New England Emigration Aid Company to use peaceful means as tensions rose after the passage of the Kansas-Nebraska Act of 1854.
 The act divided the region into the Kansas and Nebraska territories, whose residents would separately vote on whether to allow slavery within each jurisdiction's borders.
 Both abolitionist and pro-slavery supporters began to migrate to the territories.
-After his return, Higginson worked to keep activism aroused in New England by speechmaking, fundraising, and helping to organize the Massachusetts Kansas Aid Committee.
-He returned to the Kansas territory as an agent of the National Kansas Aid Committee, working to rebuild morale and distribute supplies to settlers.
+After his return, Higginson worked to keep activism aroused in New England by speechmaking, fundraising, and helping to organize the Massachusetts State Kansas Committee.
+He returned to the Kansas territory as an agent of the National Kansas Aid Committee, working to rebuild morale and distribute supplies—crates of rifles, revolvers, knives, ammunition, and a cannon—to settlers.
 Higginson became convinced that abolition could not be attained by peaceful methods.
+He celebrated Kansas as the equivalent of Bunker Hill; he called it a rehearsal for the violence to come.

-As sectional conflict escalated, he continued to support disunion abolitionism, organizing the Worcester Disunion Convention in 1857.
+As sectional conflict escalated, he continued to support disunion abolitionism, organizing the Worcester Disunion Convention in 1857, favoring the North's secession from the slave-holding South and federal government.
 The convention asserted abolition as its primary goal, even if it would lead the country to war.
 Higginson was a fervent supporter of John Brown and is remembered as one of the "Secret Six" abolitionists who helped Brown raise money and procure supplies for his intended slave insurrection at Harper's Ferry, West Virginia.
 When Brown was captured, Higginson tried to raise money for a trial defense and made plans to help the leader escape from prison, though he was ultimately unsuccessful.
 Other members of the Secret Six fled to Canada or elsewhere after Brown's capture, but Higginson never fled, despite his involvement being common knowledge.
 Higginson was never arrested or called to testify.

 In 1879, Higginson was elected to represent Cambridge's first and fifth wards in the Massachusetts House of Representatives.
 He was re-elected in 1880.
-He made another run for U.S. House of Representatives in 1888 as a Democrat, but was defeated by Nathaniel P. Banks.
+He made another run for the U.S. House of Representatives in 1888 as a Democrat, but was defeated by Nathaniel P. Banks.